Lower Manhattan: Rising from the ashes

 Boyd's new 51st-floor apartment is in "New York by Gehry," a 76-story, luxury residential tower.
 The New York Times called it the city's finest skyscraper in half a century, saying it "seems to lift Lower Manhattan out of its decade-long gloom."

 "We were definitely aware of the emotional aspect of Lower Manhattan," said Susi Yu, Forest City senior vice president for commercial and residential.
-"We thought this neighborhood is really changing."
+"We thought this neighbourhood is really changing."

 Apartments, all rentals, include a three-bedroom unit with a wraparound terrace and sweeping city views that goes for $21,000 a month.
 Penthouse apartments are expected to rent for about $50,000 a month or more.